RobertoMike/InjectModel/README.md

 ## <a id="Warning"></a>Warning ![Warning](./warning.svg)

-All methods used from InjectModel need to be declared on the repository and need to have only one parameter (path variable)
+All methods used from InjectModel need to be declared on the repository, need to have only one parameter (path variable) and return an object or optional object

+The type of value returned must match what is expected

 [![coffee](./buy-me-coffee.png)](https://www.buymeacoffee.com/robertomike)